-- 1. A minimum score of 79 on the Test of English as Foreign Language (TOEFL) Internet Based.
+- A minimum score of 79 on the Test of English as Foreign Language (TOEFL) Internet Based.
 We are not accepting TOFEL Paper Based or Computer Based.
 Minimum scores for specific sections: reading, 21; writing, 18; speaking, 19; listening, 21. - 2.
-A minimum score of 8 on the International English Language Testing System (IELTS).
+A minimum score of 8 on the International English Language Testing System (IELTS). - 3.
+Or, a bachelor's obtained from any accredited college or university in the United States.